aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

        show_labels: True
    - output.screen

-Here is an explanation of what has been done above:
+Here is a step-by-step explanation of what has been done:

    | Line 2 ``input.recorded``: tells PeekingDuck to load the ``cat_and_computer.mp4``.
    | Line 4 ``model.yolo``: by default, the Yolo model detects ``person`` only.